-The prizes come in different forms: it could be cash, gift cards, tech products (laptops, smartphones, tablets, accessories, etc.), software licenses or even educational prizes such as mentorships.
-As a rule of thumb, advertising the rewards helps garner more attention for the event and entice people to take part.
+The prizes come in different forms: could be cash, gift cards, tech products (laptops, smartphones, tablets, accessories, etc.), software licenses, educational prizes such as mentorships, or even a job at the company.

 Now that you are informed about the tools required to organize a hackathon, we will talk about how to organize an internal hackathon or an external hackathon.

 Hosting your hackathon is the first step, however, you must also account for community engagement.